ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

-The user agent parser tool reads a user agent string and breaks it into clear parts.
+This free user agent parser online reads a user agent string and breaks it into clear parts.
 It tells you which browser is used, which operating system runs under it, what type of device it is, which rendering engine is active, and what CPU architecture is likely.
 It also reports if the string looks like a bot or crawler.

 User agent strings are long lines of text sent with every web request.
 They contain many tokens and version numbers.
 Reading them by eye is slow and easy to get wrong.
-This tool solves that problem by doing the parsing for you and returning a structured result with confidence scores for each field.
+This parse user agent string online tool solves that problem by doing the parsing for you and returning a structured result with confidence scores for each field.

-The tool is useful for developers, analysts, security engineers, SEO specialists, and anyone who needs to understand traffic by device or browser.
+The tool is useful for developers, analysts, security engineers, SEO specialists, and anyone who needs to decode user agent string online or understand traffic by device or browser.
 It suits both beginners and technical users.
 The interface is simple to use, but the output is detailed enough for professional work.
 A related operation involves verifying SSL certificates as part of a similar workflow.

 Every time a browser or client sends an HTTP request, it usually includes a user agent header.
 This header is a string that identifies the software and sometimes the device.
 A typical user agent includes the browser name and version, operating system, device model, rendering engine, and extra details such as CPU architecture.